syncfusion-content/js-api-docs/api/js/ejListView.md

 ### fieldSettings.imageUrl `string`
 {:#members:fieldsettings-imageurl}

-Defines the imageURL for the image to be displayed in the list item.
+Defines the URL for the image to be displayed in the list item.

 ### fieldSettings.imageClass `string`
 {:#members:fieldsettings-imageclass}

-Defines the class name for specific list items.
+Defines the class name for image in that specific list items.

 ### fieldSettings.preventSelection `boolean`
 {:#members:fieldsettings-preventselection}